Skip to main content

 $15.00 per dog

-• Late Fee (licenses not obtained before April 1)
+• Late Fee (licenses not obtained before April 1 or within 30 days of eligibility)

-• New Dogs Adopted or Dogs Turning 5 Months Old After July 1
+• New Dogs or Dogs Turning 5 Months Old After July 1

 1/2 the regular fee amount